MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise

 We compare variations of the Gibbs samplers differing only in their conditional updates of the regression coefficients.
 Directly sampling from the conditional distribution of $\beta$ is expensive due to ill-conditioning, so all samplers draw from the preconditioned scale with $\tilde \beta_j = \beta_j/(\tau \lambda_j)$ \citep{nishimura2022prior}, which has the following log-concave density:

 This conditional update is traditionally dealt with using the P\'{o}lya--Gamma augmentation of \citet{polson2013bayesian}, conditioning on the additional parameter $\omega$ so that the distribution $\beta \mid y, X, \omega, \tau, \lambda$ becomes Gaussian.
 We run this augmented Gibbs sampler as a baseline comparison.
-The BPS and its bouncy Hamiltonian counterpart forego the augmentation and sample directly from the log-concave distribution.
+The \BPS{} and its bouncy Hamiltonian counterpart forego the augmentation and sample directly from the log-concave distribution.

 The samplers are started from the same initial position at stationarity, determined by running 4,000 iterations of the P\'{o}lya--Gamma augmented sampler and taking the final sample.
-With the tuning strategy described in Section \ref{subsec:appsetup}, the base step size for the No-U-Turn HBPS was derived to be 0.1, and optimal travel time for the standard version to be 1.5.
-The BPS also requires selecting a travel time and, additionally, a refresh rate.
+With the tuning strategy described in Section \ref{subsec:appsetup}, the base step size for the no-U-turn \HBPS{} was derived to be 0.1, and optimal travel time for the manually-tuned version to be 1.5.
+The \BPS{} also requires selecting a travel time and, additionally, a refresh rate.
 We conduct a grid search over both parameters.
-We start the travel time at 1.5 as chosen for the HBPS and adjust it by increments of $\pm 0.5$.
-We start with a refresh rate of 1 as suggested in \citet{deligiannidis2021randomized} for standard normal distributions and adjust it by increments of $\pm0.2$.
+For the travel time, we start with 1.5 as chosen for the \HBPS{} and adjust it by increments of $\pm 0.5$.
+For the refresh rate, we start with 1 as suggested in \citet{deligiannidis2021randomized} and adjust it by increments of $\pm0.2$.
 This approach finds the optimal refreshment rate to be 0.2, the lower boundary of the initial search grid.
 We thus refine our search grid on the lower end so that optimal parameters are within the boundaries of the new grid.
-Specifically, we add 0.1, 0.05, 0.01, and 0.005 to the new search grid, confirming that a refresh rate of 0.005 is not the best performing choice.
-For the BPS, a travel time of 1.5 is optimal along with a refresh rate of 0.01, with performance being much more sensitive to travel time choice than refresh rate.
+Specifically, we add 0.1, 0.05, 0.01, and 0.005 to the new search grid and confirm a refresh rate of 0.005 not to be the optimal choice.
+For the \BPS{}, a travel time of 1.5 is optimal along with a refresh rate of 0.01, with performance being much more sensitive to travel time choice than refresh rate.